jbarrios23/MessangiAndroidSDK/README.md

     }
 Unregister Receiver in actinvtiy main.

-If you want to get a response from the fetch device request you should implement a BroadcastReceiver in the main activity:
+If you want to get a response from the fetch device request you should implement a LocalBroadcastReceiver in the main activity:

 ```java
 private BroadcastReceiver mReceiver=new BroadcastReceiver() {